joshmyersdean/dig/GETTING_STARTED.md

 # Getting Started
 To get started with the DIG dataset, first download the COCO+LVIS dataset according to [RITM](https://github.com/SamsungLabs/ritm_interactive_segmentation).
+Then install the requirements with `pip install -r requirements.txt`.

 ## DIG Splits
 Given the size of the dataset, we chunk the data into json files containing up to 100 samples each.
 Each sample is corresponds to an image ID with annotations for: multiple gesture types (e.g., lasso, click), previous segmentations, ground truths, and other optional metadata.
 For the test set, we also include annotations for the setting of selecting multiple disconnected regions.
 Once COCO+LVIS is downloaded, download the dig splits that are located in this [OneDrive Link](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/jomy5901_colorado_edu/EuRcuFEdTdhFje_uBObq-gYBx8y8xEOqMxi2BmoIRlYqiQ?e=rQ3TdP).